Breakend/WhatShouldICite/README.md

 ## Policy gradient

-This is REINFORCE with value functions, if using purely Monte carlo, should probably cite REINFORCE (should probably cite all three for policy gradient anyways?).
+This is essentially REINFORCE with value functions, if using purely Monte carlo, should probably cite REINFORCE (but should probably cite all three for policy gradient anyways?).
 ```
 @inproceedings{sutton2000policy,
   title={Policy gradient methods for reinforcement learning with function approximation},